marviq/yuidoc/README.md

 YUIDOC Marviq Version
 ======================

+## NOTE: Development on this fork has been discontinued and its published npm package deprecated.
+Newly generated [Backbone Application Template web apps](https://github.com/marviq/generator-bat) will, as of version `1.0.0`, no longer install this dependency.
+Please use the [stock version](https://github.com/yui/yuidoc) instead.

 This is a custom version of YUIDOC, adjusted by Raymond to work better with a combination of CoffeeScript and JavaScript files.
 Also the builder is enhanced to include the category when populating the classes so this can be used in the template.